Application of Optimal Control to Time-Resolution Protocol for Quantum Sensing: Problem statement and optimal control

 \subsection{Overview and problem statement}

-In this subsection we formulate \change{the design of the time-resolution protocol for quantum sensing as an optimal control problem}.
-The sensor qubit is described by the Hamiltonian \cite{PhysRevLett.133.210802} \beq H = \frac{\omega_0 + \delta \omega}{2} \hat{\sigma}_z + u(t) \hat{\sigma}_x. \eeq where $\omega_0$ is the natural angular frequency of the sensor qubit, $\delta \omega$ is the field which we want to measure, and $u(t)$ is a scalar field which we can control. \change{We shall take $\hbar \equiv 1$, $\omega_0 \equiv 1$ in our simulations but explicitly keep $\omega_0$ in all expressions; within this convention energy is measured in units of $\hbar \omega_0$ and time $\omega_0^{-1}$.} $| 0 \rangle$ and $|1 \rangle$ are eigenstates of $\hat{\sigma}_z$ with eigenvalues of 1 and -1 respectively.
-They are eigenstates without external fields (i.e., $\delta \omega = u = 0$) and will be referred to as the natural eigenstates of the sensor qubit.
+In this subsection we formulate the design of the time-resolution protocol for quantum sensing as an optimal control problem. \change{ The quantum sensor is modeled as a two-level system, which can physically correspond to an electron spin, an atom, or a superconducting qubit; it is described by the Hamiltonian } \cite{PhysRevLett.133.210802} \beq H = \frac{\omega_0 + \delta \omega}{2} \hat{\sigma}_z + u(t) \hat{\sigma}_x. \eeq where $\omega_0$ is the natural angular frequency of the quantum sensor, $\delta \omega$ is the field which we want to measure, and $u(t)$ is a scalar field which we can control.
+We shall take $\hbar \equiv 1$, $\omega_0 \equiv 1$ in our simulations but explicitly keep $\omega_0$ in all expressions; within this convention energy is measured in units of $\hbar \omega_0$ and time $\omega_0^{-1}$. $| 0 \rangle$ and $|1 \rangle$ are eigenstates of $\hat{\sigma}_z$ with eigenvalues of 1 and -1 respectively.
+They are eigenstates without external fields (i.e., $\delta \omega = u = 0$) and will be referred to as the natural eigenstates of the quantum sensor.

-The performance of \change{the time-resolution protocol} is quantified by its measurement sensitivity with respect to $\delta \omega$ given an (short) interrogation time $\tau$. \change{Because any operation contributes to the interrogation time, an end-to-end description of the measurement process is required for performance evaluation.
-In particular the initial state and the basis of the final projection measurement have to be the sensor qubit's natural eigenstates.} Without loss of generality we choose the initial state to be $| 0 \rangle $ and measure the probability that ends up with the same $| 0 \rangle $ state; the outcome probability can be expressed as \beq
+The performance of the time-resolution protocol is quantified by its measurement sensitivity with respect to $\delta \omega$ given an (short) interrogation time $\tau$.
+Because any operation contributes to the interrogation time, an end-to-end description of the measurement process is required for performance evaluation.
+In particular the initial state and the basis of the final projection measurement have to be the sensor's natural eigenstates.
+Without loss of generality we choose the initial state to be $| 0 \rangle $ and measure the probability that ends up with the same $| 0 \rangle $ state; the outcome probability can be expressed as \beq